Anti-Shi'ism: Egypt

-Shia activists claim that more than one million Shias live in Egypt, however, other sources claim that only a few thousand Shias live in Egypt.
+Shia activists claim that more than one million Shias live in Egypt, while other sources claim that only a few thousand Shias live in Egypt.
 Estimated numbers of Egypt's Shias range from 800,000 to about two to three million, however, there is no official count.

-The Egyptian government began to focus its attention on Shiites during the Presidency of Hosni Mubarak in order to build better relations with the Arab states of the Persian Gulf.
+The Egyptian government began to focus its attention on Shiites during the presidency of Hosni Mubarak in order to build better relations with the Arab states of the Persian Gulf.
 Shia activists in Egypt have also claimed that when the Muslim Brotherhood was in power in Egypt in 2013, the government espoused anti-Shiism, seeing it as a religious duty, however, some Salafist groups accused the Muslim Brotherhood of not doing enough to stop the spread of Shiism.
 Another Shiite activist claimed that during Mubarak's presidency, he was arrested, held for 15 months and tortured by the Egyptian State Security Investigations Service.

 India

 India is a secular state, and adherents of Shia Islam in India are free to practice their faith freely.
 Additionally, the day of Ashura, listed as Moharram, and the birthdate of Ali are recognized as public holidays.
 However Shia Muslims in Kashmir are not allowed to practice mourning on the day of Ashura since 1989.
 This is primarily to cater to the demands of the Sunnis in Kashmiris who form the vast majority of population and also to resolve the issue of terrorism.
 The government has placed restrictions over Muharram processions since 1989, and both parties, Jammu & Kashmir National Conference and Jammu and Kashmir Peoples Democratic Party, headed by Sunnis have supported the bans from last three decades.
 Every year clashes take place between the Kashmiri mourners and Indian forces on the eve of Karbala martyrdom anniversaries.

-The city of Lucknow has a history of violence between the Shia and Suni sects during the Shia festival of Muharram, usually due to actions by the Sunnis which are considered offensive to Shias.
+The city of Lucknow has a history of violence between the Shia and Sunni sects during the Shia mourning month of Muharram, usually due to actions by the Sunnis which are considered offensive to Shias.
 During Muharram, Sunni clerics organize rituals praising the first three caliphs of Islam (madh-e sahaba), while deliberately excluding Ali, the fourth caliph and these are usually held in front of Shia mosques or as a response to Shia Muharram processions.
 Members of the Sunni sect are also known to block Shia processions passing through Sunni areas, causing tensions between the two sects.
-Sunnis have also declared them as non Muslims on various occasions through official fatwas, however they mean little as Indian government recognises Shias as Muslims.
+Sunnis have also declared them as non Muslims on various occasions through official fatwas, however they mean little as the Indian government recognises Shias as Muslims.